Species Name: Phragmipedium kovachii

-- Temperature: The general rage is noted above in this post, the only thing I will add is that during heat waves in the summer (when our temperatures indoors reach 30c), the plant suffers – often getting chlorotic yellowing in tessellated patterns.
-I would avoid growing them too warm if you want to succeed with this plant – but if you’ve had success growing them over 30C, please let me know so I can provide that info to others.
+- Temperature: The general rage is noted at the top of this post, the only thing I will add is that during heat waves in the summer (when our temperatures indoors reach 30c), the plant suffers often getting chlorotic yellowing in tessellated patterns on the leaves.
+I would avoid growing them too warm if you want to succeed with this plant, but if you’ve had success growing them over 30C, please let me know so I can provide that info to others.

-- Flowering: happens in the winter – there are reports it can flower year-round.
-Watching the groups and forums online though, there is a large influx of kovachii posts from mid December to mid January.
+- Flowering: happens in the winter, though there are reports it can flower year-round.
+Watching Facebook groups and forums online, there is a large influx of kovachii flowers posted from mid December to mid January.
 This may mean that a reduction in temperature is required to initiate the flowering cycle.
-Friends have also told me that this plant is prone to bud blast (especially when flowering in the summer) and I suspect that is related to high temperatures (similar to many cool-spiking phalaenopsis which can bud-blast when temperatures exceed 30C).
+This year that my plant flowered, I had turn my thermostat to 16C in the fall through winter; this creates a warming period during the day (up to ~22C) and cooling at night (down to 16C at the lowest).
+Friends who grow this plant, have also told me that their plants are prone to bud blast (especially if flowering in the summer) and I suspect that is related to high temperatures (similar to what happens with many cool-spiking phalaenopsis which can bud-blast when temperatures exceed 30C).

 Phrag kovachii Care – Video

 General Phragmipedium Care & Culture – Video

 Photos of my Phrag kovachii